 Manage and live-preview theme-specific and plugin-specific Custom CSS in the Customizer.

-Theme CSS is stored as a
+Theme CSS was stored as a

 theme_mod for the custom CSS, so if you switch to a new theme, the theme-specific custom CSS will be empty.
 When you switch back to a previously customized theme, the CSS that you added to it will still be there.
+In WordPress 4.7 and newer this plugin migrates to the core CSS functionality for theme-specific CSS, which is stored with a custom post type.

 Plugin CSS is stored as a regular

 option in the database.
 It is used for every theme, so it's best used for things that are plugin-related or anything else you want to persist between different themes.
-Most Custom CSS plugins store the CSS as an option, but that means that theme-specific CSS must be deleted and lost when you switch themes.

 The Customizer features many improvements in WordPress 4.0, including the textarea control type that this plugin uses.